Enigmatrix/Cobalt/docs/DEV_GUIDE.md

 # Build all
 cargo build
 # Install UI dependencies
-cd src/ui; bun i
+bun i

 # Run the Engine
 cargo run --bin engine
 # Run the UI
-cd src/ui; bun run dev
+bun dev

 # Test
 cargo test
 ```

-If you want to run both components together with a shared database, run the Engine
-with `cd src/ui/src-tauri; cargo run --bin engine` instead, since the database is in
-`src/ui/src-tauri/main.db` during `bun run dev`.
+The Engine and UI are run with a shared database in `./main.db` in dev mode.

 When running the UI in dev mode, there is a page called `Experiments`: